Dialectical Behavioral Therapy Group (DBT)

 The approach is non-judgmental and validating.

-If you’re feeling stuck in emotional suffering, a DBT therapy group can help you better manage mood or behavior instability; poor self-image; negative, judgmental or rigid thinking; and relationship issues.
+If you’re feeling stuck in emotional pain, a DBT skills group can help you better manage mood or behavior instability; poor self-image; negative, judgmental or rigid thinking; and relationship issues.

 Therapists and clients work together to balance change with acceptance.
 DBT builds on your strengths so that you can feel better about yourself and your life.